XiaoMi/mace/mace/examples/README.md

    --cpu=armeabi-v7a
 ```

-* To run adb inside docker, the network should use 'host':
+* To run adb inside docker, the container network should use 'host'
 ```
 docker run -it --net=host mace-dev /bin/bash
 ```